aksh1009/Predicting-Coral-Reef-Bleaching-Using-Time-Series-Models/README.md

-# Predicting-Coral-Reef-Bleaching-Using-Time-Series-Models
+# Predicting Coral Reef Bleaching Using Time Series Models
 Probability and Statistics Course Project - October 2024

-# Predicting Coral Reef Bleaching Using Time Series Models

 ## Project Overview
 Coral bleaching is a severe environmental issue where corals expel the algae (*zooxanthellae*) living in their tissues, causing them to turn white.
 This process is often triggered by environmental stress—primarily rising **Sea Surface Temperatures (SST)**—and can lead to coral death, reducing marine biodiversity.
 This project analyzes historical coral bleaching data, identifies key environmental factors, and builds **time series forecasting models** to predict future bleaching events.